pmentz/comment-processing/README.md

 ```html
 <script src="script/application.js"></script>
 ```

+The instruction determines whether to render a script or a link tag by evaluation the file extension of the replacement file name.

 Before, when creating the aggregation instruction instance, you can define a callback to be called with the list of files collected.